Studded tyres: who needs them, and how to choose ones?

 Features of studded tyres

-Studdable winter tyres have a tread pattern with large blocks without lamellas, where there is a space left for the stud holes.
+Studiable winter tyres have a tread pattern with large blocks without lamellae, where there is a space left for the stud holes.
 The rubber compounds of some models vary at different tread depth for a better studs installation.
 The rubber of the tread base is more rigid, and the upper layer of a studded tyre is usually softer than that of a friction tyre - this contributes to the better grip in a cold weather.
 Therefore, studded tyres can perform better in the asphalt braking test compared to frictional tyres.
 Despite the footprint area of the studded tyres is obviously smaller because of the studs, they often provide a shorter braking distance: soft rubber bears against the unevenness of the road surface better and the car decelerates more efficiently.

 ❌ Features of studded tyres: